whosonfirst/whosonfirst-www/www/blog/2018/02/27/why-of-the-how/index.md

 ![](images/mushrooms-caps.jpg)

-I think actually, as I write this, that I had faint hopes of being to generate the ES schemas from the JSON schemas, or at least use the latter as a starter kit for the former.
-In the end [the JSON Schema stuff never warranted the time](https://www.tbray.org/ongoing/When/201x/2016/04/30/JSON-Schema-funnies) to prove or disprove or, more specifically, _it was going to take too long prove or disprove itself either way_ and we didn't have the luxury of shaving those particular yaks.
+I think, as I write this now, that I had faint hopes of being able to generate the ES schemas from the JSON schemas, or at least use the latter as a starter kit for the former.
+In the end [the JSON Schema stuff never warranted the time](https://www.tbray.org/ongoing/When/201x/2016/04/30/JSON-Schema-funnies) to prove or disprove or, more specifically, _it was going to take too long prove or disprove itself either way_ and we didn't have the luxury of finding out.

 I am totally open to the idea that we might be able to revisit JSON Schema with more success now but it does point out one of the built-in tensions around a